TrystanLea/blog/pages/en/monitoring.md

   <b>Electric Vehicle costs</b><br><br>
   One of the other really nice benefits of combining monitoring of different circuits in the home with an EmonTx and the Emoncms agile app is that its possible to easily work out the average agile unit rate of different loads.
   <br><br>
   For example an electric car charged at night at the cheapest hours of the day will have a much lower average unit rate than more traditional loads such as lighting, appliances and cooking.
-I've only recently reconfigured my monitoring to record the EV electricity consumption separately to the rest of the house, so only have the last 20 days in the screenshot to the right.
-The average unit rate is 8.2p/kWh, which is 37% below the average unit price for all of our electricity over the same period (13.0p/kWh).
+In 2020 our average unit rate for charging the car was 7.6 p/kWh, 22% lower than the average rate for the whole house.
   <br><br>
-  At 8.2p/kWh, our per mile driving cost is 8.2 p/kWh / 3.8 miles/kWh = 2.2p/mile! <i>(I did pay more for the car than I would have paid for a petrol car and so this saving pays back that additional cost plus a little bit more).</i>
+  At 7.6p/kWh, our per mile driving cost is 7.6 p/kWh / 3.8 miles/kWh = 2.0 p/mile! <i>(I did pay more for the car than I would have paid for a petrol car and so this saving pays back that additional cost plus a little bit more).</i>
   </div>
   <div class="col2">
     <a href="images/monitoring/agileEV.png"><img src="images/monitoring/agileEV.png"></a>